Bloodborne Pathogen Exposure Control Plan

 Engineering controls include all measures designed to reduce the potential for contact between workers and potentially infectious materials by either removing the hazard or isolating the worker from exposure.
 Examples of engineering controls include puncture resistant sharps containers, Plexiglas® splash shields, mechanical pipettes, self-sheathing needles, biological safety cabinets, and use of fluid resistant disposable barrier materials to cover and prevent contamination of environmental surfaces and equipment.

-Appropriate engineering controls shall be provided by each department and should be used in preference to other control methods in order to limit occupational exposure.
+Appropriate engineering controls shall be provided by each department and shall be used in preference to other control methods in order to limit occupational exposure.

 Note: Biological safety cabinets are to be certified at least annually according to the National Sanitation Foundation.
 Refer to the IU Biosafety Manual for further details.

 Wherever engineering controls will reduce employee exposure either by removing, eliminating, or isolating the hazard, they must be used, and changes to the Exposure Control Plan (ECP) must include these engineering controls [1910.1030(c)(1)(iv)(B), 1910.1030(d)(2)(i), OSHA Directive CPL 2-2.69].